Home

 Fishing boat, Elmira, Ghana

 Gulf of Guinea is an area of intense human activity including shipping, tourism, industrial and artisanal fisheries and – since the discovery of oil – offshore oil exploration.
-The impacts of these activities coupled with land-based discharges put intense pressure on the marine environment , which is the key source of livelihood for millions of people.
+The impacts of these activities coupled with land-based discharges put intense pressure on the marine environment, which is the key source of livelihood for millions of people.

-Photo: Fishing boat, Ghana.
+Photo: Fishing vessel, Ghana.

 Photo: Elmira fishing village, Ghana.